justincrosbie/passkeyme-docs/docs/why-passkeyme.md

 - ✅ Backs you with **outstanding documentation and support**
 - ✅ Is built with a **genuine mission** to improve internet security

 **Stop building authentication from scratch.
-Start with PasskeyMe and get back to building your core product.**
+Start with Passkeyme and get back to building your core product.**

 ---